 Configuration Best Practices

 The MyDataHelps platform is designed to enable project teams to configure and manage their own content (e.g., consent and surveys) and project settings (e.g., which device data to collect?) over the duration of the project.
-However, there are some optional advanced project elements that may require CareEvolution to implement.
+However, there are some optional advanced project elements that you may require CareEvolution to implement.
 The New Project Checklist article details which elements your team can configure and which may require assistance.

 If your team has specific questions regarding advanced configuration or capabilities not currently available on our platform, please contact CareEvolution with your project protocol and specific request details.